tong0701/512_finalproject/docs/CODE_STRUCTURE.md

 **Q: How does difficulty affect gameplay?**
 - A: Only affects time limit (multiplier: 1.2x/1.0x/0.8x).
 All other mechanics stay the same.

+**Q: How does the high score board work?**
+- A: Before difficulty selection, players enter 3-character name (A-Z) using encoder.
+Top 3 scores are saved with names to onboard memory.
+High score board displays after game ends.

 ---